Advocacy/Lobbying, Case Management/Social Services

 Participate in the on-call rotation for crisis line in order to support crisis line volunteers and clients.

 Organize and prioritize daily services and responsibilities to ensure that client needs are met.

 Maintain accurate and current information regarding issues and policies impacting legal services to victims of domestic violence.

 Update and enhance knowledge of community resources and materials relevant to the clients we serve.

 Coordinate responsibilities with team members to ensure client needs are met.

-Update client files in a timely and accurate manner.
+After interacting with a Sarah’s Inn client update files in a timely and accurate manner.